 Generalized linear models are just as easy to fit in R as ordinary linear model.
 In fact, they require only an additional parameter to specify the variance and link functions.

 We will illustrate fitting logistic regression models using the contraceptive use data excerpted below (and shown in full further below):

-Of course the data can be downloaded directly from R:
+Of course the data can be downloaded directly from within R:

 I specified the

 header parameter as

 TRUE, because otherwise it would not have been obvious that the first line in the file has the variable names.
 There are no row names specified, so the rows will be numbered from 1 to 16.
 I also printed the data to make sure we got it alright.

 Let us try a simple additive model where contraceptive use depends on age, education and whether or not the woman wants more children: